Isle of Man Government Laboratory

 Through its activities supporting the work of various parts of Government, key agencies, businesses and even the general public the Laboratory plays a pivotal role in the well-being of the Island, as shown in this diagram below.

-The pursuit of scientific truth and balanced scientific assessment of data are very important to the Laboratory, enabling the best information and advice to be made available to support the functions of Government and the Island as a whole.
+The Laboratory has a core ethos of quality, which is reinforced by third party accreditation and participation in international proficiency proving schemes, and is underpinned by confidentiality, integrity and neutrality.
+This enables us to focus on the pursuit of scientific truth and balanced scientific assessment of data, enabling the best information and advice to be made available to support the functions of Government and the Island as a whole.